DIY Battery Bank Tutorial: Joining Batteries for Increased Power

 Parallel

-You are able to connect your load to one of the batteries but connecting to the positive at one end of the battery pack, and the negative at the other end of the pack is the preferred way.
+2. Ideally, you should connect your load to the battery pack by attaching to the positive at one end and the negative at the other end of the battery pack.

 Series, Parallel?
 Why not both?